wheelerjoshua/now_i_know/til.md

 - 12-10-2021: Today I continued applying what I learned of regression modeling to a project.

 - 12-14-2021: Today I learned about general clustering concepts.

+- 12-16-2021: Today I learned about exploring data in preparation for cluster modeling.